 • Glowing Skin: Research published in the International Journal of Food Sciences and Nutrition uncovered a link between too many undesirable bacteria in the gut and a less than optimal complexion.9 Another study in the Journal of Microbiology and Biotechnology suggested that a healthy microbiome may even help you maintain a youthful appearance!
 Subjects between the ages of 41 and 59 taking Lactobacillus Plantarum experienced reduction in the depth of their wrinkles, increased skin hydration, and improved skin gloss and elasticity.10

 • Kissable Breath: The makeup of your oral microbiome helps determine whether your breath smells sweet or makes you feel self conscious about getting too close to anyone.
-Probiotic strains such as Streptococcus Salivarius K12 can discourage the growth of certain bacteria that contribute to bad breath.11
+Probiotic strains that reside in the mouth can discourage the growth of certain bacteria that contribute to bad breath.11

 Supplementing with a high-quality probiotic like PRO-15 helps to support the kind of glowing gut health that puts you in the perfect position to establish and maintain beautiful relationships.

 The relationship between love and the immune system is truly cyclical; love benefits your microbiome, and a balanced gut can in turn help you look and feel great, so you’re bound to attract and nurture healthy relationships.

 If you haven’t yet found the love of your life, don’t get discouraged.
 Developing love and appreciation for the unique individual you are—as well as for your amazing friends, family, and pets—can also cultivate gut health in all the ways that draw more satisfying relationships into your life.
 It comes down to this: the more you love, the better you feel and the better you feel, the more love you attract.
 And around and around it goes!